markusmoenig/Eldiron-Docs/docs/scripting_data/reference.md

 # This item represents money.
 A monetary item will not be picked up by itself but its worth is added
 # to the entities wallet.
 monetary = false

+# Defines the amount of default inventory slots (how many items the character can carry).
+If not specified
+# the amount of slots is set to 0 (i.e. the character is unable to take any items).
+inventory_slots = 8
 ```

 ---